-If you participate in Pensions Plus and leave with less than two years' Qualifying Service and you do not wish to transfer your benefits, the University will refund an amount equal to the notional member contributions you would have paid had you not been a member of Pensions Plus, less statutory deductions.
+If you participate in Pensions Plus and leave with less than two years' Qualifying Service and you do not wish to transfer your benefits the University will refund an amount equal to the notional member contributions you would have paid had you not been a member of Pensions Plus, less statutory deductions.
 However, as this is not a ULPF benefit, it would be paid via the University's payroll.

-More than two years of Qualifying Service
+Two or more years of Qualifying Service

-If your Qualifying Service is two years' or more and you have not taken an immediate pension (please see page 7), you will become a deferred member and a deferred pension and cash lump sum will be calculated up to your date of leaving.

-These benefits are calculated in the same way as at your NRD, but are based on the total pension and total cash lump sum you have built up to your date of leaving.

-You have the option to leave these deferred benefits in ULPF until you retire, or transfer them to another registered pension arrangement willing to accept it.
+If your Qualifying Service is two years' or more and you do not take an immediate pension (please see page 6), you will be provided with a deferred pension and deferred cash lump sum of the amount you have built up to your date of leaving.
+These benefits are calculated in the same way as at your NRD but based on the pension and cash lump sum you have built up to your actual date of leaving.
+You also have the option to transfer your deferred benefits to another registered pension arrangement.